 For single adults, the supply of dedicated housing resources remains more limited.
 Available services include six transitional housing beds, designed to help adults work toward self-sufficiency, and 11 permanent supportive housing beds reserved for individuals with chronic health conditions or other challenges that make them especially vulnerable to continued homelessness (City of Burbank, 2021-2029 Housing Element, p.
 2-23).
-While Burbank currently does not have emergency shelter beds specifically for adults without children, the overall supply of housing and support services-including the use of Housing Choice Vouchers, transitional housing, and Permanent Supportive Housing placements-is generally sufficient to assist those working to transition into stable housing, particularly through the use of housing choice vouchers and transitional housing programs (City of Burbank, 2021-2029 Housing Element)., long-term housing.
+The overall supply of housing and support services-including the use of Housing Choice Vouchers, transitional housing, and Permanent Supportive Housing placements-is generally sufficient to assist those working to transition into stable housing, particularly through the use of housing choice vouchers and transitional housing programs (City of Burbank, 2021-2029 Housing Element)., long-term housing.